cm-forks/fuse-training/camel/camel-exercise-exception/readme.txt

     mvn clean install

-then please enter this in the Karaf Console:
+then please enter this in the JBoss Fuse Console:

-    osgi:install -s mvn:com.fusesource.training/camel-exercises-exception/2010.07.12
+    osgi:install -s mvn:org.jboss.fuse.training/camel-exercise-exception/1.0

 3) Install it as feature (need to add the features URL ahead of time, please see the camel-exercises-features project)